Arunachal: Governor Participates in RTI Week Celebration 2025 in Itanagar

 “An informed citizenry makes governments stronger and more responsive.
 RTI remains one of India’s most powerful instruments of transparency and responsible governance,” he reiterated.

-The event was attended by Shri Kento Jini, Minister for Law, Legislative & Justice, Social Justice Empowerment & Tribal Affairs, Sports & Youth Affairs; Major General Jarken Gamlin, AVSM, SM, VSM (Retd), State Chief Information Commissioner; Shri Kaling Tayeng, Principal Secretary (Home); and Shri Vijay Taram, State Information Commissioner.
+The event was attended by Kento Jini, Minister for Law, Legislative & Justice, Social Justice Empowerment & Tribal Affairs, Sports & Youth Affairs; Major General Jarken Gamlin, (Retd), State Chief Information Commissioner; Kaling Tayeng, Principal Secretary (Home); and Vijay Taram, State Information Commissioner.

 A large number of Public Information Officers (PIOs), government officials, APCS probationers, students, and RTI activists participated in the programme, making it a resounding success.